tj-actions/.github/profile/README.md

 Having trouble getting things hooked up?

-No worries we are here to help, provide any feedback or suggestions by creating an issue in the repository your having troube with or via our support email: support@tj-actions.online
+No worries we are here to help, provide any feedback or suggestions by creating an issue in the repository your having troube with or send an email to: support@tj-actions.online

 Here are some useful links to get you started: